Overview

 ITEM 5 – FEES AND COMPENSATION

-instances, such as for large accounts or for accounts of family, fees may be negotiable.
-A
+certain instances, such as for large accounts or for family accounts, fees may be negotiable.

-negotiated fee schedule must be pre-approved by a member of the Firm’s Senior Management.
+A negotiated fee schedule must be pre-approved by a member of the Firm’s Senior

-from the amount of any contribution or transfer, from available cash in the client's account, from
+Firm from the amount of any contribution or transfer, from available cash in the client's

 Lower fees for comparable advisory services may be available from other sources.